hasadna/open-bus/doc/working_with_SIRI.md

   - Frame Vehicle Journey Ref .
 Dated Vehicle Journey Ref - trip_id from the GTFS
   - Vehicle Ref - a unique id of the vehicle, like the registration plate number
   - Journey Progress Group .
 Confidence Level - reliability of the prediction.
 Default value probablyReliable.
 Other possible values: certain, veryReliable, reliable, probablyReliable, unconfirmed.
-  - Progress Data, Vehicle Location -  ?
+  - Progress Data - ?
+  - Vehicle Location - current coordinate of the vehicle.
+Only available when the vehicle is on the move.
+Data structure with the two following sub-nodes:
+    - Longitude
+    - Latitude
   - Origin Aimed Departure Time - the planned departure time of the trip.
   - Monitored call, data structure with the following fields (**all fields are optional**):
     - Stop Point Ref - stop code for which this result was calculated, matches stop code in GTFS